pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 )

 == Cat Token
-Cat tokens can only be placed in the current hex.

-Cat tokens cannot be moved.
+Cat tokens can only be placed in the current hex and they cannot be moved.

-There is no max cat per hex; however, the maximum number of cats per board is calculated using the following formula.
+There is no max cat per hex; however, the maximum number of cats per board is calculated using @MaxCat.
 $
   "Max number of cats per board" = floor("number of hexes in the map" * 1.5)
-$
+$ <MaxCat>

-Common values:
+// --- PAGE END 4/7

 #let hexes = (8, 23, 46)
-$
-  #table(
+#figure(
+  table(
     rows: 3,
-    columns: {1 + (6-3)},
+    columns: { 1 + (6 - 3) },
     "Length",
     ..for i in range(3, 6) {
       if i == 3 {